How to Grow Lavender and Use It

 Lavender is a natural moth and insect repellent is much safer than mothballs and can be harvested as it’s blooming to make lavender wands to use as a natural insect repellant.
 Naturally add fragrance to your home with this soothing stovetop potpourri pot.
 Not only is it beautiful, but the citrus lavender smell will fill your home with an uplifting scent.

 There are a ton of body products that can be enhanced using lavender as an ingredient.
 Lemon coconut sugar scrub and Lavender Bath Bombs are a great addition to your relaxation regime.
 This lavender calendula oatmeal bath is so soothing and the perfect thing when dealing with dry skin, eczema, itchy skin, chickenpox, or even poison ivy!
 If you need relief from itchy and irritated skin, then oatmeal bath melts are perfect for you too.
 Oatmeal and lavender work together to calm inflamed skin and the shea butter and sweet almond oil help to moisturize and lock in additional moisture.
 Or make calming lavender bath salts or Lavender Bath Melts.
+And the best one yet, Lavender Bubble Bath.

 Vanilla lavender sugar scrub is great for keeping your hands smooth and the smell is amazing and relaxing!
 Uses vanilla scented sugar and dried lavender buds.